lnx1288/homelab-work/README.md

 ## Prep Hardware

-* Plug all nodes (incl. orchestrator) into the physical switch.
 * Ensure:

-  * All nodes have their NICs connected
   * BIOS on all nodes:
     * Boot order: PXE first, disk second
     * Secure Boot: OFF